mortazavilab/swan_vis/tutorials/getting_started.md

 This page can also be read from top to bottom, just know that you may be running things more than once!

+Running this tutorial (with only one of the dataset addition options) on my laptop took around 7 minutes and 5 GB of RAM.

 ## Download example data

 ```bash